LADSPA is a standard that allows software audio processors and effects to be plugged into a wide range of audio synthesis and recording packages.

 Plugin types are identified by unique IDs.
 See the SDK for more details.

-David Benson has produced some documentation.
 Dave Phillips provides an excellent overview.

 Many Linux distributions manage LADSPA plugin libraries for you in a central location.
 However, if your plugins are not found by the host you are using, you may need to set the environment variable LADSPA_PATH manually.
 This should be a colon-separated list of directories to search to find plugin libraries.
 If this is set correctly, the "listplugins" program in the SDK should list all your plugins.

 If you want to start writing LADSPA plugins in C++ but do not wish to produce your own independent library, you might be interested in the framework used by the Computer Music Toolkit project.